PyAvrOCD

 - Installing and configuring the appropriate debugging software

-- Connecting the hardware debugger to the target
+- Connecting the debug probe to a target

 - Invoking the GDB server

-- Restoring the target to its original state
+- Restoring a target to its original state